 While you will no longer be contagious between one and three days after treatment begins, symptoms usually subside after about four days.
 However, the full course of treatment needs to be completed to prevent complications.
 While on antibiotics, you can help relieve your symptoms by drinking lots of fluids, getting plenty of rest, and taking over-the counter anti-inflammatories like ibuprofen or acetaminophen.
 Other things that could help you feel more comfortable include using a humidifier and gargling 1/4 teaspoon (1.2 milliliters) of table salt mixed with 8 ounces (237 milliliters) of warm water every few hours.

 Untreated strep may lead to more serious illnesses and infections such as rheumatic fever, which causes kidney, joint and heart inflammation, so it’s important to have strep throat diagnosed and properly treated.
 A health care provider can diagnose strep throat after taking a throat culture with a swab.
 If the test comes back positive, the most common treatment is antibiotics — usually penicillin (taken orally for ten days or as a one-time intramuscular injection), though other antibiotics can be used too.
-If you’re a Columbia student, you can schedule an appointment with Medical Services on the Morningside campus via Open Communicator or by calling 212-854-2284.
-If you’re a student at the Medical Center campus, try reaching out to Student Health for further information.
+If you’re a Columbia student, you can schedule an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).

 Feel better and hope your throat clears up soon!